JPMORGAN CORE BOND FUND

 Quality at the Core.

-A value-driven approach that emphasizes intermediate bonds of the highest quality, the Core Bond Fund serves as a foundation to investors seeking a well-diversified portfolio.
+A value-driven approach that emphasizes intermediate bonds of the highest quality, the Core Bond Fund serves as a foundation for investors seeking a well-diversified portfolio.

 - Uses bottom-up security selection to construct a portfolio of high-quality U.S. investment grade bonds.